jjyr/jjyr.github.com/_posts/2020-01-06-CKB-contract-in-Rust-part-2-Rewrite-contract-with-ckb.markdown

     0
 }

-setup!(main);
+entry!(main);
+// define global allocator
+default_alloc!();
 ```

-This code looks suitable for a "hello world" program.
-The `rustc` requires the definition of the features in the file, so we still need to keep them, but we hide the other functions include a well-implemented panic handler and a global allocator in the `setup` macro.
+This code looks good enough for a "hello world" program.
+The `rustc` requires the definition of features in the file, so we still need to keep them, but we hide other functions include a well-implemented panic handler and a global allocator in macros.

-## ckb contract std
+## ckb std

 Let's try using `Vec`, `String` from [alloc](https://doc.rust-lang.org/stable/std/alloc/index.html) crate, and use the debug syscall to output under the test environment.